 Most people with gaps in their NIC record can pay voluntary NICs - you'll need to qualify to pay NICs for the period that the contributions cover.

-You are allowed to pay voluntary NICs after State Pension age for any gaps in the years before you reached State Pension age - see gov.uk/voluntary-national-insurance-contributions/who-can-pay-voluntary-contributions.
+You are allowed to pay voluntary NICs after State Pension age for any gaps in the years before you reached State Pension age.

 How far back you can go